-If you listen to the further left, they will tell you so.
-For example, consider a 2014 piece published by Salon that proudly defended the physical harassment of Google employees.
-Direct action of this kind, Natasha Lennard argued, gets results:
+Fear has its uses.
+If you listen to radicals on the left, they will tell you so.
+Consider a 2014 piece published by Salon that defended the physical harassment of Google employees.
+Direct action of this kind, Natasha Lennard argued, can get results:

 Intimidation tactics targeting the employees of major corporations are nothing new and have a history of success: Indeed, animal rights activists achieved some major victories in securing the closure of animal testing facilities in the ’90s and early 2000s through the intimidation of key investors.
 This intimidation was deemed terrorism, but, hey, it worked.

 Lennard was referring in part to the campaign against Huntingdon Life Sciences (for background, see here, here, and here).
-This campaign was dismissed as an anomaly by some at the time.
+This campaign was dismissed by some at the time as an anomaly.
 But looking back now, its ethos of “by any means necessary” no longer seems so unusual.

-There are obvious risks to being less than peaceful, but the temptation should be easy to understand.
-After all, Lennard had a point about diversified tactics.
+Granted, there are risks to being less than peaceful.
+(A movement would do well to keep its goons at one remove from its spokespeople.)
+But Lennard had a point about diversified tactics.
 A bit of violence can do something for a movement.
 When it works, it adds a hint of menace to activist demands.
-It implies a penalty for opposing their version of justice.
-In short, it puts the screws on their adversaries.
+It implies a penalty for obstructing their version of justice.
+It compels people to yield.

 The freedom to protest is essential for democratic consent, and it must be protected from undue interference.
-There is also a place for civil disobedience, if the actions are public, deliberate, and non-violent.
+Disobeying the law can also serve a legitimate purpose, if the public act of defiance is both non-violent and has a principled justification.
 All of this Hook acknowledged.
-The problem, then and now, is not honest and peaceful dissent.
-It is the tendency among some liberals to fixate on one evil to the exclusion of another.
+The problem is not honest and peaceful dissent.
+It is the tendency of some liberals to fixate on one evil to the exclusion of another.
 Hook criticized “ritualistic liberals,” not because they rejected “the absolutism of law,” but because they demanded “something very close to the absolutism of individual conscience.”